-For example in the wake of an automobile collision, there may be many types of claims that one could make.
+For example, in the wake of an automobile collision, there may be many types of claims that one could make.
 One might have a situation where their car is damaged and in need of repair.
 That individual would obviously have a claim for property damage against the at-fault party.
 In that same hypothetical situation, the individual with the damaged car might need to rent a car to get to and from work and other personal appointments while their car is being repaired.
 That person would have a claim for rental expenses.
 In the same vein, if the car is declared a total loss, there is obviously a claim against the at-fault driver for the fair market value of the car.
 Additionally, if the vehicle is business vehicle that the owner uses in his or her business, than they they may have a claim for lost profits.
 These are all claims, or "cases", all of which could arise from the typical automobile accident.

 However if the questioner means “do I have a personal injury case?” and they do not have a personal injury that has been documented by a medical professional, then obviously, and emphatically, there is no personal injury case to pursue.

 While we have seen cases over the years where an individual that has not been evaluated by a doctor is successful in convincing a judge or jury that they suffered a minimal amount of inconvenience, pain or discomfort after an accident, and were awarded a small amount of monetary damage, this is an exceedingly rare and unusual scenario.
 It of course goes without saying that, if you were not injured in an accident, obviously you don't have a personal injury claim -although you might have other types of claims [see above, e.g. property damage] arising from that accident.
 Moreover, if you don't have an objectively verifiable injury as substantiated by a doctor or other medical professional, you likewise don't have a personal injury case that has any real chance of success on the merits.